 3. If there is a change to the budget during the grant period, does it require prior approval?

 Changes to the budget between object class categories may be made without pre-approval when the change is 25% or less of the total award.
 Approval of changes greater than 25% must be requested in advance in writing and approval received before the change may be made.

 4. If I realize I will not use all the funds provided in my grant, what should I do?

-Provide your grant officer with notification immediately.
-Email is preferred.
-If the funds have been withdrawn already, actions will need to be taken to return the unused grant funds.
+Provide your assigned analyst with notification immediately with the amount of unused funds and a statement releasing the funds by email.
+If the funds have already been withdrawn from the Payment Management System (PMS), the funds must be returned directly to PMS.
 Information on returning grant funds is available on the Division of Payment Management website.

 Next Category: Reporting Requirements